-You will know when and where your lecture has been booked when you receive a confirmation from us.
+You will know when and where your presentation has been booked when you receive a confirmation from us.
 The email will let you know:

-- · who booked your presentation
+- who booked your presentation

 - where and when it is booked for

 - your contact information and that of the requisitioner

-When you have received the confirmation email you will agree on the last details between yourselves.
+When you have received the confirmation email you will agree on the last details with the requisitioner.
 We recommend that you agree on: